This blog post was updated on May 30th, 2022 for comprehensiveness.

 Are Disclaimers Necessary When Marketing a Sweepstakes Promotion?

-When it comes to promoting a sweepstakes to the consuming public, the fine print matters.
-Each advertisement, including those featured online, in print, on radio and on television, as well as all point of sale locations associated with the applicable sweepstakes must include, in a prominent fashion, legally compliant disclaimer and disclosure language that addresses key aspects of that sweepstakes promotion.
-Further, any brick-and-mortar location sponsor must make copies of its applicable sweepstakes rules, which contain the required disclosures, available to consumers.
+When it comes to promoting sweepstakes to the consuming public, the fine print matters.
+Sweepstakes advertisements must include, in a clear and conspicuous manner, a legally compliant disclaimer and disclosure language that addresses key aspects of the given sweepstakes promotion.
+Operators are required to feature sweepstakes disclaimers in each advertisement regardless of the media that is used (e.g., online, print, television, radio, or point of sale).
+Further, any brick-and-mortar location must make paper copies of sweepstakes rules (which contain the required disclosures) available to consumers.

-Ensuring that Your Sweepstakes Disclaimers Comply with All Legal Requirements
+Ensuring that Sweepstakes Disclaimers Comply with Legal Requirements

 The material contained herein is provided for informational purposes only and is not legal advice, nor is it a substitute for obtaining legal advice from an attorney.
 Each situation is unique, and you should not act or rely on any information contained herein without seeking the advice of an experienced attorney.